zhanpengtong/hw5/Report.md

 ### 6. Stable vs Unstable
 Look up stability as it refers to sorting.
 In your own words, describe one sort that is stable and one sort that isn't stable

+Stability in sorting refers to the preservation of the relative order of equal elements.
+A stable sorting algorithm maintains the original order of equal elements, while an unstable algorithm may change their order.
+The stable sorting algorithm preserves the original order of two numbers to be sorted when they are equal.
+Unstable sorting algorithm When two numbers to be sorted are equal, their order may change in the sorted output array.

 ### 6.2 When stability is needed?
 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.

+For example, I have a report card that records students' names and grades, and I need to sort the grades first by subject (e.g. math, science, English) and then by the student's name in each subject.
+To ensure that students' grades match their names, this requires a robust sorting algorithm, as it preserves the order of students' grades in each subject.
+If an unstable sorting algorithm is used, it may reorder the grades for each subject, leading to incorrect results.

 ### 7. Gold Thief

 You are planning a heist to steal a rare coin that weighs 1.0001 ounces.
 The problem is that the rare coin was mixed with a bunch of counter fit coins.
 You know the counter fit coins only weight 1.0000 ounce each.
 There are in total 250 coins.
 You have a simple balance scale where the coins can be weighed against each other.
 Hint: don't think about all the coins at once, but how you can break it up into even(ish) piles.

+I will first divide the 250 coins into two piles of 125 coins each.
+Re-divide the heavy coins into two piles of 62 and one extra coin.
+If the weights of the two piles are equal, then the extra coin is what we are looking for.
+If not, then re-divide the heavy 62 coins into two piles of 31 coins each.
+Then take out the heavy pile of coins and re-divide into two piles of coins, each pile has 15 coins, and there is an extra coin.
+If the weights of the two piles are equal, then the extra coin is what we are looking for.
+If not then re-divide the heavy 15 coins into two piles of 7 coins and one extra coin.
+If the weights of the two piles are equal, then the extra coin is what we are looking for.
+If not then re-divide the heavy 7 coins into two piles of 3 coins and one extra coin.
+If the weights of the two piles are equal, then the extra coin is what we are looking for.
+If not then re-divide the heavy 3 coins into two piles of 1 coin and an extra coin.
+If the weights of the two piles are equal, then the extra coin is what we are looking for.
+If it's not that heavy that coin is what we're looking for.

 #### 7.1 Algorithm
 Describe an algorithm that will help you find the coin.
 We encourage you to use pseudo-code, but not required.

+1. Divide the 250 coins into two groups of approximately equal size, A and B.
+2. Weigh group A against group B on the balance scale.
+3. If the two groups weigh the same, then the rare coin must be in the remaining 125 coins.
+Go back to step 1 and repeat the     process with the remaining coins.
+4. If group A is heavier than group B, then the rare coin must be in group A. Go back to step 1 and repeat the process with group A.
+5. If group B is heavier than group A, then the rare coin must be in group B. Go back to step 1 and repeat the process with group B.

 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?

+The time complexity of the algorithm is O(log2 n), where n is the number of coins.
+This is because the algorithm repeatedly divides the pile of coins into halves and only weighs one of the halves at each iteration.
+This is a binary search algorithm, and the time complexity of a binary search is logarithmic.

 <!-- links moved to bottom for easier reading in plain text (btw, this a comment that doesn't show in the webpage generated-->